ElvisWang2010/WROFE-2025/README.md

       </p>
       <h3>Real-World Notes</h3>
       <p>
         Testing showed smooth acceleration with minimal heat buildup.
 Its compact design fit tightly in the chassis, reducing drivetrain losses and maintaining reliability through repeated runs.
-Although not our ideal pick, it was definitely not much of a hinderance.
+Although not our ideal pick, it was definitely not much of a hindeance.
       </p>
     </td>
   </tr>